jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/intermetallics.md

 ## Second Phase Particles
 This intermetallic plays a critical role in high-strength, high-temperature applications.
 It possesses low-coherency stress with the austenite matrix.
-Dislocation passage must satisfy the energy considerations described earlier: distances between superpartials is dependent on particle size and spacing, and the interaction of the matrix and particle (elastic stresses).
+Dislocation passage must satisfy the energy considerations described earlier: distances between superpartials is dependent on #particle-size and spacing, and the interaction of the matrix and particle (elastic stresses).